 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against SVB, Amgen, and Signature and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of SVB Financial Group (OTC: SIVPQ, SIVBQ), Amgen Inc. (NASDAQ: AMGN), and Signature Bank (OTC: SBNY).
+/EIN News/ -- NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of SVB Financial Group (NASDAQ: SIVB, SIVBP), Amgen Inc. (NASDAQ: AMGN), and Signature Bank (NASDAQ: SBNY).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 5, 2020 - March 10, 2023